The work experience section of your resume—the part where you describe your past jobs—is the most crucial component of your whole job application.

 Work Experience on a Resume—Job Description Sample

 Sample resume work experience section made with our resume builder.
+See 20+ templates and create your resume here.

 Did our example seem intimidating?
 Think you’ve got no relevant experience to show off yet?
 We’ve got you covered.
 See this guide and learn all you need to know about writing a resume without work experience: First Resume with No Work Experience: Sample and Step-By-Step Guide